 Remember to add all images from your scanning process to your digital folders.

 When you gather all those projects, awards, and papers from around the home, consider it a clean slate and a new beginning.
 Pay attention to how you manage your children’s documents, projects, and awards.
 The key is to stay on top of things.
 Here’s how you do that.

 Every day, when kids come home from school or extra-curricular activities

 Note important dates and deadlines and place those dates on the family calendar.

 Post any school reminders for your children on a magnetic or chalkboard where they can see them every morning.

 Discard those notes or papers.
-Those are the miscellaneous papers you tossed on step 1 above.
+Those are the miscellaneous papers you tossed in Step 1 above.

-When the children bring home artwork pieces, trophies, medals, and other non-flat items
+When children bring home artwork pieces, trophies, medals, and other non-flat items:

 Photograph these as soon as they get home (so they look their best and you don’t forget to do this).

 Save these pictures in the child’s electronic file.
 Name the file with the child’s name and year.